24dsimmons/Assignments/OOP-Project/README.md

 This is ran by simply running the Main.Py file in the root of the folder structure.
 Then the data will be printed in a cli format in the terminal.

+Note: the python module "requests" is needed to run this code It can be installed by doing the following in your terminal "python -m pip install requests" (without the quotes)

 ## Data Structures Used!

 ### 1. List